JackRedstonia/stacks/README.md

 - Short compile times (3-5 seconds on a modern Linux machine, using LLD linker)

 ## Current state
 For graphics, Stacks utilises Skia with Vulkan.
-Only `Immediate` present mode works well for now, `Mailbox`/`Fifo` introduces a very noticeable delay and a fix is unplanned.

 Audio is in a usable state, based on the SoLoud audio library.

 The repository currently contains a library and a few examples as demos.
 To run them, execute `cargo run --example <name> --release`.